Curves orthogonal to a vector field in Euclidean spaces: A formal correspondence between spherical and rectifying curves

 \section{A formal correspondence between spherical and rectifying curves}

 In $\mathbb{E}^3$, in addition to the characterization of rectifying curves in terms of $\Vert\alpha^N\Vert=\mbox{constant}$, Chen showed that $\alpha$ is rectifying if and only if $\frac{\tau}{(s+b)\kappa}=\frac{1}{a}$, for some constants $a$ and $b$ \cite{ChenMonthly2003}.
 Item (iv) of Chen's Theorem 1 \cite{ChenMonthly2003} was later extended to higher dimensional spaces in Theorem 4.1 of \cite{CambieTJM2016}, see also \cite{IlarslanTJM2008} for a proof in $4d$, involving the remaining curvature functions.
 In this section, we show that these equations for the curvatures and torsion of a rectifying curve in $\mathbb{E}^{m+2}$ allow us to establish a correspondence with spherical curves in $\mathbb{E}^{m+1}$ (see Theorem \ref{TheoMapSpherCurveInRectCurve}).
-To illustrate this, consider $3d$ rectifying curves.
-If we denote $\kappa_0=\kappa$ and $\kappa_1=\tau$, then we can establish the following correspondence between circles in $\mathbb{E}^2$ and rectifying curves in $\mathbb{E}^3$ given by
+To illustrate this, {if $\kappa_0=\kappa$ and $\kappa_1=\tau$ denote the curvature and torsion of a rectifying curve in $\mathbb{E}^3$, then we can establish the following correspondence with circles in $\mathbb{E}^2$ of curvature $k_0=1/a$ given by}

+{The existence of the associated curve with curvature $k_0=1/a$ is then guaranteed by the fundamental theorem of curves in $\mathbb{E}^2$.}